What next for energy bills?

 UPDATES

-APRIL 2024: Ofgem and the Government both launch reviews of the Energy Bills Price Cap.
+APRIL 2024: Ofgem and the Government both launch reviews of the Energy Bills Price Cap (responses from the Coalition are available on the correspondence page).

 MARCH 2024: The Chancellor confirms the end of the Energy Price Guarantee and doesn’t include tariff reform in the Spring Budget.